vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/private_packages/index.md

 You have to set the `controlPlaneUrl` setting to use your control plane for private packages storage with the plugins.
 See your plugin documentation for details.

-Use plugin tasks for creating and updating your private packages :
+Use plugin tasks for creating and updating your private packages:
-* Creation : enterpriseStart
+* Creation: enterpriseStart
-* Update : enterpriseUpload
+* Update: enterpriseUpload